wendigo/wendigo/trino-extensions.md

 To address these challenges, we are going to introduce series of changes to the existing protocol v1 called <u>spooled protocol extension</u>, which do not change the structure and flow of the existing protocol but extend its semantics in a backward-compatible fashion.

-## Existing protocol v1
+## Existing client protocol

-The current client protocol consists of two endpoints that are used to submit queries and retrieve partial results:
+The current protocol consists of two endpoints that are used to submit queries and retrieve partial results:

 - submission (**POST /v1/statement**)
 - partial result set retrieval (**GET /v1/statement/executing**)